 At this stage of the development specific developments or locations of developments are not known and therefore a full assessment of noise impacts can not be undertaken.
-Applicable noise criteria and management measures shave been discussed to ensure noise amenity in the area does not deteriorate.
+Applicable noise criteria and management measures have been discussed to protect the noise amenity in the area.
 Any industrial or commercial developments are required to be assessed with a 'holistic' approach so that the total noise received from industry at any affected residential receiver will meet the relevant amenity noise criteria.